ddworken/openmrs-module-reporting/README.md

 Privileges
 ================

-In order for users to be able to run most reports you need to put them in a group with the privileges:
+In order for users to be able to run most reports, you need to put them in a group with the privileges:
 (this is accurate as of 0.4.1.2)
 1. View Reports
 2. Run Reports